 Flood Factor

-Summey Heights has a minor risk of flooding.
+Summey Heights has a moderate risk of flooding.
 21 properties in Summey Heights are likely to be

 severely affected